dmbarbour/glas/docs/GlasApps.md

  * **info:UdpRef** - For a successfully connected UDP connection, returns a `(port:Port, addrs:[List, Of, Addr])` pair.
 Fails if still initializing, or if there was an error during initialization.
  * **close:UdpRef**

-An Addr can be a 32-bit number or a string such as "www.google.com" or "192.168.1.42".
-Similarly, a Port can be a 16-bit number or a string such as "ftp" that might be externally configured (cf. `/etc/services` in Linux).
+An Addr could be a 32-bit number (IPv4), a 128-bit number (IPv6), or a string such as "www.google.com" or "192.168.1.42".
+Similarly, a Port can be a 16-bit number or a string such as "ftp" that is externally associated with a port (cf. `/etc/services` in Linux).

-*Aside:* It might be useful to support a DNS lookup service directly, e.g. similar to getaddrinfo.
-However, this is low priority.
+At the moment, I'm not providing APIs for `getaddrinfo` and similar address lookup services.
+It is feasible to do so later, but it is very low priority.

 *Note:* Half-closed TCP is a potentially useful feature, but has been effectively disabled by many routers to help resist Denial of Service attacks.
 I've decided to not support it in this API.

 ## Web Applications

-Another promising target for Glas is web applications, i.e. compiling apps to JavaScript and the Document Object Model, using XMLHttpRequest, WebSockets, and Local Storage as needed.
+Another promising target for Glas is web applications, compiling apps to JavaScript and using effects based on Document Object Model, XMLHttpRequest, WebSockets, and Local Storage.

 ## Meta